 Spinoffs, Novellas, and Prequels

-While waiting for the upcoming (yes, it will come out) Winds of Winter, you can satisfy your craving for more Planetos adventures with the following side stories, each expanding the already rich world built from George R. R. Martin’s mind.
+While waiting for the upcoming (yes, it will come out!)
+Winds of Winter, you can satisfy your craving for more Game of Thrones books and Planetos adventures with the following side stories, each expanding the already rich world built from George R. R. Martin’s mind.

 Tales of Dunk and Egg Series

-An ongoing collection of novellas, Tales of Dunk and Egg is set approximately a century before the start of the Song of Ice and Fire series.
+An ongoing collection of novellas, Tales of Dunk and Egg is set almost a century before the A Song of Ice and Fire series starts.
 It follows the adventures of hedge knight Ser Duncan the Tall and his young squire, a bald kid nicknamed Egg—both destined to become emblematic figures in Westerosi history.

 If you’re interested, consider reading it between A Storm of Swords and A Feast for Crows.